-According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season.
-The dry season monitoring will be carried out in February 2009, December 2009 and February 2010 throughout the 2-year EM&A operation phase monitoring.
+According to the approved revised pesticides monitoring plan at East Course, the monitoring will reduce to bi-monthly during dry season (December and February).
 Monthly monitoring for pesticides is required during wet season.
+The pesticides monitoring at East Course was carried out during the reporting month.